go-bayes/boilerplate/README.md

 )
 cat(methods_section)

-# Save the methods section to a file that can be included in a quarto document
+# save the methods section to a file that can be included in a quarto document
 # writeLines(methods_section, "methods_section.qmd")
 ```